Piping Service Life Analysis Methods

 (4)

-where Vc- corrosion speed in mm/year, t, tR - nominal and design element wall thickness, С1 - wall mill allowance, m - indicator of degree of dependence of long-term tensile strength and time (in the absence of reference data, can be taken as 8).
+Where Vc - corrosion rate in mm/year, t, tR - nominal and design element wall thickness, С1 - wall mill allowance, m - time dependence exponent for long-term tensile strength (use 8 without reference data).

-For medium-temperature pipelines with material fatigue damage and corrosion-erosion wear, service life is calculated using formulas (1) and (3), and the lower value is used.
+For medium-temperature pipelines with material fatigue damage and corrosion-erosion wear, use formulas (1) and (3), selecting the lower value.

-For high-temperature pipelines with material fatigue damage and corrosion-erosion wear, service life is calculated using formulas (2) and (4), and the lower value is used.
+For high-temperature pipelines with material fatigue damage and corrosion-erosion wear, use formulas (2) and (4), selecting the lower value.

-If design wall thickness is less than the minimum allowable for the selected pipe type for medium- and high-temperature pipelines, service life is calculated using formulas (3) and (4), where design thickness is replaced with minimum allowable, and the lower value is used.
+When design wall thickness falls below minimum allowable for medium- and high-temperature pipelines, use formulas (3) and (4) with design thickness replaced by minimum allowable, selecting the lower value.

-When wear speed during initial piping operation is significantly reduced and sufficient experimental data are available, wall thickness mill through time can be expressed as:
+When wear rate decreases significantly during initial operation with sufficient experimental data, wall thickness mill-through time expresses as: